s-j-pearce/Maths/README.md

 # Maths

-## Table of contents:
- 1.0 Introduction:

- 1.1 How to calculate the greatest common divisor and the least common multiple:

- 1.2 Arithmetic and geometric progressions:

- 1.3 expectation of an event occurring from a discrete, random variable:

- 1.4 simple shapes using co-ordinate geometry:

- 1.5 integral calculus to solve practical problems involving area:

- 1.6 coordinate system used in programming a simple output device:

 ## 1.0 Introduction:
 Within this document, I will be looking at the methodologies and ideaolagies of some mathematical equations and terms.
 ## 1.1 How to calculate the greatest common divisor and the least common multiple: